 The certificate is good for the life of the principal loan; the Maryland HomeCredit can be used every year while the principal loan is active.

-The Maryland HomeCredit is a tax credit and therefore cannot be used together with any tax exempt bond funds; The Department uses bond funds to finance the reduced rate for the REO program.
+The Maryland HomeCredit is a tax credit and therefore cannot be used together with any tax exempt bond funds.
+REMOVE: The Department uses bond funds to finance the reduced rate for the REO program.
 That is also the case with several of our special initiatives.

 It is necessary to be an approved Maryland HomeCredit lender to provide these mortgage credit certificates to borrowers.
 Go the Application page to learn more about becoming an approved Maryland HomeCredit lender.